mongodb/specifications/source/run-command/run-command.rst

 ``runCursorCommand``
 --------------------

-The following represents how a runCursorCommand API may be exposed.
+Drivers MAY expose a runCursorCommand API with the following syntax.

 .. code:: typescript